 Cupcake Cupboard (open 11 am – 11 pm, 10 seats) is the ship’s bakery shop for cupcakes (a la carte priced).
 Cupcakes are fresh baked daily, large-sized, with rich frosting and in many different flavors and fun designs.
 During the scheduled cupcake decorating classes (30-min, for kids and adults), passengers can design their own cupcakes with icing, sprinkles, colored sugar and other toppings.
 Participants in the classes get bonus points in the dessert checklist.

-Boot and Bonnet Pub (open between 11 am – 1 am) is a traditional English/Irish pub bar (gastropub) by Michael Schwartz (Miami celebrity chef).
+Boot and Bonnet Pub (open between 11 am - 1 am, menu) is a traditional English/Irish pub bar (gastropub) by Michael Schwartz (Miami celebrity chef).
 The pub’s menu is a la carte priced, with additional lunch and dinner menus.
 The main menu has a selection of draught beers, IPAs, ales, craft beers (incl the “Michael’s Genuine Home Brew” ale /brand established 2012), plus a variety of snacks.
 The food is standard pub fare and delicious.
 Among the snack items are marinated olives, fried hominy, deviled eggs, potato chips, tomato-bread soup, polenta fries, chicken wings, roasted pork sliders, cured meats, selection of cheeses.
 Also available are wines, bourbon flights, cocktails and desserts.
 The decor features dark wood, brass finishes, deep booths.

-Sorrento’s Pizzeria (open between 11:30 am – 3 am, capacity ~100 seats) is a complimentary restaurant offering fresh, oven-baked pizzas (3 slices at a time) and pies for lunch, dinner and late-night.
-The decor features brick walls and an wood-fired oven.
+Sorrento’s Pizzeria (open between 11:30 am - 3 am, capacity ~100 seats) is a complimentary restaurant offering fresh, oven-baked pizzas (3 slices at a time) and pies for lunch, dinner and late-night.
+The decor features brick walls and a wood-fired oven.
 The pizzeria’s menu has traditional items (with meat, cheese, vegetables, gluten-free, incl Hawaiian, Florentine, pepperoni, barbecue chicken, four-cheese), custom-made pizza/pie, daily specialties, antipasti (olives, mozzarella, grilled vegetables), desserts (biscotti, gelato ice cream, raspberry mousse, amaretti, chocolate panna cotta).
 Drinks are at extra charge.

 Guest Services is the ship’s Reception Desk for 24-hour staff assistance, information, bookings/reservations (via iQ tablets), luggage and cashier services.